krisek/audioloader/README.md

 No responsibility on my side for any damage.
 The application is intended to be used in friendly or appropriately protected network environment.

+# Upgrade

+Audioloader is distributed in this Git repository.
+New features are developed against branches, thus you can rely on the master HEAD until further notice.
+Do regular pulls against it, so that you get the latest bugfixes and the new features implemented.

 # Use